erikcox/ecox.rocks/_posts/2014-08-28-Getting-Started-With-Android-Development.md

 ---

-To get started you'll need to install Android Studio.
+To get started, you'll need to install Android Studio.
 You can get it along with instructions at the [Android developer site](https://developer.android.com/sdk/installing/index.html).
 This will also download the Android SDK.
 Make sure that you have plenty of space.
-Over time installing different version of the Android SDK can fill up hard drive space quickly.
+Over time, installing different versions of the Android SDK can fill up hard drive space quickly.
 If you don't have Java installed, make sure to [grab that](http://www.oracle.com/technetwork/java/javase/downloads/index.html) as well.
 JDK 8.x will do.

 If you need to update the SDK files you can do so in Android Studio under